TaylanUB/scheme-bytestructures/README.md

 first byte of the bytevector could be a tag-byte giving information about the layout of the rest of the bytevector.
-Such descriptors with variable width are not accepted as components in any of the default compound types (vector, struct, union, pointer) because they calculate their size once at setup and not every time they're used on a bytevector.
+Such descriptors with variable width are not accepted as components in any of the default compound types vector, struct, and union, because they calculate their size once at setup and not every time they're used on a bytevector.

 The bytestructure data-type
 ---------------------------

-Any bytestructure descriptor can be used with any bytevector to work on the vector momentarily with accordance to the structure described by the given descriptor, but in the usual case a bytevector will be dedicated to a certain structure, so it is most convenient to be able to bundle a descriptor onto a bytevector and not be required to provide it explicitly at each access into the bytevector.
+Any bytestructure descriptor can be used with any bytevector to work on that vector momentarily in accordance with the descriptor, but in the usual case a bytevector will be dedicated to a certain structure, so it is most convenient to be able to bundle a descriptor onto a bytevector and not be required to provide it explicitly at each access into the bytevector.
 Similarly, a section of a bytevector starting from a certain offset might be dedicated to the structure, so being able to bundle this offset is also useful.

     (define bs (make-bytestructure bytevector offset descriptor))
     (bytestructure? bs)           => #t